 Breakfast at the hotel.
 The morning is at leisure.
 In the afternoon, transfer to the pier by private coach to board the comfortable overnight ferry of Tallink Silja Line, sailing along the Baltic Sea, bound for Helsinki.
 Dinner will be served on board.

-Onboard Tallink Silja ferry, Deluxe cabin
+Onboard Tallink Silja ferry, Exterior cabin

 Day 14 HELSINKI (B)